 OPX was specifically developed to transform Back-Office operations and streamline the integration with front office processes.
 It supports the end-to-end processes from the digital capture of incoming work to smart work allocation based on the priority of the task and the skills of available agents.

 WFM is about managing the people in the context of the work they’ll be doing.
 It deals with; the who as well as the how when it comes to workforce planning requirements.

 Back Office WFM systems provide operational intelligence on:

 - The work that needs to be completed

 - When it needs to be done

 - Who is best placed to do it

 - Which systems they’ll need to use

-In this way, a workforce management system can be used to identify where there are major resource or skill shortages, surpluses or system bottlenecks, and consequently plan, schedule and forecast the right agents to fulfill business needs.
+In this way, a workforce management system can be used to identify where there are major resource or skill shortages, surpluses or system bottlenecks, and consequently plan, schedule and forecast the right agents to fulfil business needs and efficient workforce planning.